Timeline of how events unfolded as search for Titanic submersible continues

 The Polar Prince icebreaker sailed around 900 miles off the coast of Newfoundland, where it set anchor.

-The five-person crew was dropped into the ocean in their 22-foot long submersible vessel, the Titan, at 7.30am EST on Sunday, Mr Harding’s close friend Jannicke Mikkelsen told The Independent.
+The five-person crew was dropped into the ocean in their 22-foot long submersible vessel, the Titan, around 8am EST the submersible was launched, according to the US Coast Guard

-Just over two hours later at 9.47am, the vessel lost contact with the Polar Prince, according to Ms Mikkelsen.
+One hour and 45 minutes later, the vessel lost contact with the Polar Prince.

 The vessel was programmed to send out a “ping” every 15 minutes to indicate its location.
 The final signal was sent at around 10am ET, according to The Times.